Queen Domination by SAT Solving

 \textsc{Unidom} is a fast, specialized solver for domination problems that has recently been used to resolve several previously open cases, including the largest board sizes reported in the literature to date~\cite{bird2017}.
 While \textsc{Unidom} is a highly sophisticated and well-optimized tool, it lacks support for proof generation.
 As a result, using it without caution introduces the risk that undetected bugs may compromise the correctness of its output.

 In this section, we present a test case that demonstrates such a bug in \textsc{Unidom} under certain settings.
-This example illustrates how subtle implementation flaws may lead to incorrect results and underscores the importance of close ties to proof complexity in computational investigations of combinatorial problems.
+This example illustrates how subtle implementation flaws may lead to incorrect results and underscores the importance of certificate generation in computational investigations of combinatorial problems.

 \textsc{Unidom} supports distributed computation based on a divide-and-conquer paradigm, which is frequently used to handle larger instances (e.g., $n \geq 15$).
 In this mode, nodes at the upper levels of the search tree (up to a given cutoff depth) are duplicated across all processes, meaning that each process independently explores this part of the tree.
 Beyond this depth, the remaining subtrees are partitioned and assigned to specific processes.
 This distributed mode is parameterized by three user-specified values: the number of jobs, the job ID, and the cutoff depth.
 While the first two depend on the available computational resources, the cutoff depth must be manually selected.